brandoncopeland/materialdesign-web/docs/style/color.md

 ### Palette

 Include primary or accent color palette mixins to set the palette prior to styling any elements.
-Follow the [palette choice specifications][] to select the appropriate color hues.
+If not explicitly set, the primary palette defaults to `indigo` and the accent palette defaults to `pink`.
+After setting the palette, follow the [palette choice specifications][] to select the appropriate color hues.
 Selected hues should be directly applied to element styles.

 ```scss
 @import "style/color";